 The Tokyo Bekana microgreens grown under the dome are excellent microgreens.

-Many times, when we do tests like this, one method grows far superior microgreens.
+When we do tests like this, one method often grows far superior microgreens.

 Tokyo Bekana can be grown by either method and produce excellent microgreens.